siemens/mtda/README.md

    * a BeagleBone Black connected via Ethernet and running mtda as a daemon
    * a target device
    * a serial connection between the two
+   * an Aviosys 8800 power switch (connected via USB to the BBB)
    * a USB cable connected to the function port of the BBB and to the target

 ## Pi3 + Power/SD/USB switches

-A relatively cheap configuration may look like this:
+A more sophisticated, yet affordable, configuration may look like this:

    * a Raspberry Pi3 connected to your Wi-Fi network and running mtda as a daemon
    * a target device